 § 8358.
-Duty to keep records [2418.090]
+Duty to keep records and account to principal [2418.090]

-- 8358. (a) The attorney-in-fact shall keep complete records of all transactions entered into by the attorney-in-fact on behalf of the principal. - (b) The attorney-in-fact has no duty to render an account of transactions entered into on behalf of the principal, except in either of the following circumstances: - (1) At any time requested by the principal. - (2) Where the power of attorney requires the attorney-in-fact to account and specifies to whom the account is to be delivered. - (b) The following persons are entitled to examine and copy the records of the attorney-in-fact: - (1) The principal. - (2) The guardian or conservator of the estate of the principal while the principal is living. - (3) The personal representative of the principal's estate after the death of the principal.
+- 8358. (a) The attorney-in-fact shall keep complete records of all transactions entered into by the attorney-in-fact on behalf of the principal. - (b) The attorney-in-fact has no duty to render an account of transactions entered into on behalf of the principal, except in any of the following circumstances: - (1) At any time requested by the principal. - (2) Where the power of attorney requires the attorney-in-fact to account and specifies to whom the account is to be delivered. - (3) On petition by the conservator of the estate of the principal, the principal's personal representative or any other successor in interest after the death of the principal. - (c) The following persons are entitled to examine and copy the records of the attorney-in-fact: - (1) The principal. - (2) The guardian or conservator of the estate of the principal while the principal is living. - (3) The personal representative of the principal's estate after the death of the principal.